 - And remember if you give the report during worship, you may have visitors that day!

-- Below are helpful Annual Conference daily reports and summary articles that may help in your preparation.
+- Annual Conference daily reports and summary articles are always produced that may help in your preparation.